Ascetic Computing

 The good stuff is in that apparent paradox: constraints = freedom.

 It is a well-known phenomena in the art world that limitations can be our greatest creative allies.
-Forcing yourself to use one brush or only materials you can find around the house can be a fantastic way to break through a creative rut.
+Forcing yourself to use one brush or only create with materials you can find around the house can be a fantastic way to break through a creative rut.

 It’s the same thing in computing.
 The first chapter of the book Programming Pearls by Jon Bentley describes a sorting problem with a hardware constraint of limited memory.
 Had the memory not been constrained, the obvious answer would have been to use a regular library sort routine.
 But the constraint forced a creative solution that fit the problem’s exactly requirements - populating a large bit field, which was not memory efficient, but had the pleasant side effect of also being an order of magnitude faster than an ordinary sort.
 We’ll revisit programming in a moment.